Gelbpunkt/discourse_podman/README.md

 ### Email

 For a Discourse instance to function properly Email must be set up.
 Use the `SMTP_URL` env var to set your SMTP address, see sample templates for an example.
-The Docker image does not contain postfix, exim or another MTA, it was omitted because it is very tricky to set up correctly.
+The Podman image does not contain postfix, exim or another MTA, it was omitted because it is very tricky to set up correctly.

 ### Troubleshooting